-Thomas Paine (February 9, 1737 – June 8, 1809) was an influential thinker, writer and philosopher who was a key figure in the French and American revolutions, and British radicalism.
+Thomas Paine (February 9, 1737 – June 8, 1809) was an influential thinker, writer and philosopher and a key figure in British radicalism.
+His writings were influential in the French and American revolutions.
 Paine also embodied the spirit of the Enlightenment.

 “I view things as they are, without regard to place or person; my country is the world, and my religion is to do good.”